hejtmii/kc-zapierapp/README.md

-# Source code of Zapier Application for Kentico Cloud
+# Source code of Zapier Application for Kentico Kontent

 More information TBD